 Double-Major in Music Performance

 Education students may pursue a double-major in Education and Performance.
 The Bachelor of Music in Performance is designed for those vocalists and instrumentalists who wish to prepare for a professional performance career.

 How To Apply

-- Apply to U-M via the Common Application (current U-M students should use the Cross-Campus Transfer Application) by December 1
+- Apply to U-M via the Common Application or Coalition Application (current U-M students should use the Cross-Campus Transfer Application) by December 1

 - Submit an SMTD Artistic Profile by December 1 for a live audition

 - submit by January 15 for a recorded audition (if permitted by the instrument faculty)

 - Have all supplemental materials sent to the U-M Office of Undergraduate Admissions